-To really understand the difference, we need to get just a little technical, but we'll keep it short and sweet and most will be able to follow along.
-If not, you can jump down the page to Part 2.
-"Choosing a Pure or Modified Inverter".
+To really understand the difference, we need to get just a little technical, but we'll keep it short and sweet and most will be able to follow along, but you can scroll down the page to Part 2.
+"Choosing a Pure or Modified Inverter" if you choose to.

 As mentioned above, Inverters are divided into 2 main types.
 They are Modified Sine Wave Inverters and Pure Sine Wave Inverters.
 As might be expected, the difference is in the shape (or purity) of the output Wave form, with the Pure Sine wave Inverter outputting a smother waveform, that looks similar to the waveform your electric company provides in your home or office.

 There are 3 basic waveforms that are associated with Inverter outputs.
 They are referred to as, Square Wave, Modified Sine Wave and Pure Sine Wave.
 As you might expect the Square wave, a type of modified Sine Wave, looks like a square when graphed over time.
 The voltage is switched from plus to minus, which creates the square wave.
 Square wave Inverters are not very efficient and create harmonics which can causes problems with some equipment, but are easier and less expensive to manufacture.

 The following image shows a representative of a Modified Sine Wave on the left and a Pure Sine Wave on the right.
 Pay Particular attention to the zero volt crossing where the Voltage waveform switches from positive to negative and from negative to positive.